 Camp Kawanhee History Museum is seeking a Summer Curator for 2019.
 This is an 8-week plus paid position (mid-June through mid-August) and includes room and board at the Camp.
+Camp runs Sunday, June 23, 2019 through Saturday, August 10, 2019.
+We need the curator to show up as early as possible, probably June 12 or 13.
 The History Museum Curator will divide his/her time between cataloging and organizing the collection and welcoming visitors and conducting oral history interviews.
-2017 Curator, Eliza Graumlich, created this web site you are now on and you can read her notes to future Curators by clicking HERE.
-She also left a list of possible project that you can read HERE.
+2018 Curator, Macy Davis, left THIS note to future curators and THIS more general suggestion to the entire project.

 Camp Kawanhee for Boys has been in operation for almost 100 years.
 You can read about it on this site and at Kawanhee.com.
 The history museum is full of memorabilia.
 And, few people have had the time to really research it!
 Your challenge is to understand what is in the cabin and then choose topics that you would like to pursue.
 The best part is that you are your own boss.
 You get to decide what is important, and how to attack it!

 The successful candidate will be an outgoing self-starter with strong organizational and writing skills.
 In addition, the successful candidate will enjoy the opportunity to spend the summer in a rustic lake-side, classic summer camp setting in Maine and plan to involve him/herself in the daily life of the Camp (campers range in age from 8 to 17).